 As far as snorkeling, the best beaches for snorkeling are the rocky ones, so if you’re planning to walk right into the water, be sure to wear proper water shoes or flippers.
 For diving, you’ll likely go offshore or to a private island such as Isla Pasion via a catamaran.

 Most places will rent snorkel equipment which I recommend unless, like me, you need an optical correction mask.
-I love mine, especially since it comes in lots of colors (mine is pink, of course!).
+I love mine; sometimes it comes in different colors (mine is pink, of course!).

 #3 Stroll Around San Miguel